 Turn to Ray & Son Heating & Air Conditioning for all your air conditioning installation services!

 Ray & Son Heating & Air Conditioning encourages you to contact us at (229) 329-1815.
 Your call is always answered by a live and friendly representative of our team.
-We’re happy to discuss all options, including central air conditioners, heat pumps, VRF systems, high velocity systems, ductless units, geothermal systems, and more.
-Our NATE- and BPI certified, fully licensed, insured, and bonded technicians are regularly trained and prepared for any challenge, anywhere across Valdosta, Clyattville, Quitman, Hahira, Nashville, Adel, Lakeland, Eldorado, Tifton, Douglas & Moultrie, GA.
+We’re happy to discuss all options, including central air conditioners, heat pumps, VRF systems, high-velocity systems, ductless units, geothermal systems, and more.
+Our NATE- and BPI certified, fully licensed, insured, and bonded technicians are regularly trained and prepared for any challenge, anywhere across Valdosta, Clyattville, Quitman, Hahira, Nashville, Adel, Lakeland, Eldorado, Tifton, Douglas, and Moultrie, GA.

 New Air Conditioning Installation Service

 When it comes time to replace your air conditioning system, you have several choices.
 Be sure to take your time, if possible.
 We’re happy to provide second opinions!
 It’s so important to choose the right air conditioning system for you.

 For example, we’ve found a common problem, often builders install a larger than necessary air conditioner.
 You’d think a big air conditioner would work better than a smaller one, right?
 Not so.
 An air conditioner that’s too big cools the area around the thermostat too quickly and shuts down.
 The home’s temperature quickly rises again and the AC kicks on again.